 Their feeding technique is a lesson in team work.
 A male or female will dive deep, right under a school of small fish, and then swim beneath them in a circle while blowing bubbles.
 The bubbles create a cage-like structure that traps the small fish inside.
 The other whales of the group will then dive down as well and swim back up into the “bubble cage” with their mouths open, making it possible to eat as much as they can in just one mouthful.

 Two different populations of humpback whales migrate every year from the northern and southern hemisphere, but the two populations never cross paths.
 The southern population is the one that stops in Ecuador to mate and breed during the Galapagos dry season (which, on the equator, offers colder ocean currents filled with nutrients and food).
 The tropical waters are a safe haven for mother humpback whales to give birth and nurse their calves for up to one year without having to worry about predators.

 If you are thinking about summer vacations and would like to have an out-of-this-world experience, a Galapagos trip is most definitely the answer.
-Just consider the following: wildlife roaming freely all year long, tropical weather, exotic settings, delicious food and Ecuadorian hospitality.
+Be sure to take into account the 3 main tips for choosing a Galapagos cruise and consider the following: wildlife roaming freely all year long, tropical weather, exotic settings, delicious food and Ecuadorian hospitality.
 But if whale watching is something you specifically want to see, the only time to do so is from June to September.
 To have more chances to see them, the best way to go at it is on a Galapagos ship.
 Since you will be covering stretches of open sea while traveling from one island to the other, you will definitely have a greater chance of spotting these beautiful whales as they come up for air and food.
 If you are lucky enough you might even see them breach in all their glory!